Borders & Bridges

 Borders and Bridges is a superb read!
 I finished it last night and wanted you to know that I enjoyed the fascinating stories, but even more I enjoyed the way they were told.
 You have a writing style and voice that are the perfect balance of thought-provoking and amusing.
 And you’ve taken your talent for exceedingly interesting turns of phrase and applied it to some very interesting experiences.”

-— Dr. David Livingston, Executive Director of Elementary Education,
+— Dr. David Livingston, former Executive Director of Elementary Education,

 Cherry Creek Schools, Englewood, Colorado